 Below you can meet our Governors, read the meeting minutes and the Governor news.

-I am married and we have one son who is currently in Zebra class.
-I have been a Primary School Teacher for seventeen years now and prior to going on maternity leave I was a Teacher Governor at the school where I work in West Swindon.
+I am married and we have one son who is currently in Leopard class.
+I have been a Primary School Teacher for eighteen years now and prior to going on maternity leave I was a Teacher Governor at the school where I work in West Swindon.

 I am passionate about education and feel that we have a responsibility to provide the very best that we are able to for all the pupils of King William Street School.
 It is a privilege to be able to make a contribution as part of the Governing Body.
 I hope that my experiences as a teacher will be a help in this task.